A while back, a fellow member of an e-mail list serve that I belong to, asked the following:

 The sixth fact is that you should be taking your calcium supplement in the evening hours as that is when your Para-thyroid gland is most active.
 It increases gastrointestinal calcium absorption by activating Vitamin D and promotes calcium uptake by the kidneys.

 The seventh fact is that you should be taking calcium years before you enter menopause.
 Contrary to common misconception, bone is a living substance; one of the most active tissues in the body.
 It is constantly being dissolved and rebuilt in a process called remodeling and like any other living tissue, needs nourishment to stay strong and healthy.
-So in my opinion, a woman should take 400mg to 600 mg before she is 40 yrs. old (pregnant women need a lot more), take 600-1000 mg after 40 and take 1000-1500 mg at menopause.
+So in my opinion, a woman should take 400mg to 600 mg before she is 40 yrs. old, take 600-1000 mg after 40 and take 1000-1500 mg at menopause.
 I recommend that you do not take more than 600mg at a time, but spread out the dosage for optimal absorption.
+Pregnant women need a lot more since most of their calcium will be going toward the baby, if you want to ensure that your baby is developing at a good rate, then consider finding out how much portable ultrasound machine cost so you can have one at home.

 The eighth fact is that some companies use fillers and binders that make it impossible for the calcium tablet to break down in your digestive system and be absorbed.
 There is a simple test you can do at home: put 1/4 of a cup of vinegar in a jar (similar acidic ph as our stomachs), drop the Calcium supplement into jar, close and shake well for 15 min and then leave it on counter for 3 hrs…if it is not dissolved by then…then you are not absorbing it.
 You can do this to all your vitamins/minerals.
 I personally use and recommend a brand of vitamin/mineral that is highly absorbable…and I am of the opinion that you get what you pay for.
 Remember, it’s not what you eat/take……….It’s what you absorb!